deadlydog/deadlydog.github.io/_posts/2020-01-10-Custom-version-numbers-in-Azure-DevOps-yaml-pipelines.md

 I am a huge fan of [Richard Fennell's Manifest Versioning Build Tasks Azure DevOps extension](https://marketplace.visualstudio.com/items?itemName=richardfennellBM.BM-VSTS-Versioning-Task), which is what is being used in the above screenshot to version all of the .Net assemblies with our version number.

-> NOTE: You'll need to have the extension installed in order to use the `VersionAssemblies@2` task shown in yaml snippets below.
+> NOTE: You'll need to have the extension installed in order to use the `richardfennellBM.BM-VSTS-Versioning-Task.Version-Assemblies-Task.VersionAssemblies@2` task shown in yaml snippets below.
+> You may be able to simply use `VersionAssemblies@2`, but it conflicts with other extensions I have installed so I use the fully qualified name here to avoid the ambiguity error.

 ## Simple yaml solution